Scan a Splunk platform instance with the Splunk Platform Upgrade Readiness App

 - Click Run New Scan.

 - Select which apps to scan.
 You can scan private apps, Splunkbase apps that you extended with your own customizations, all apps, or a custom selection of apps.
+Private apps include any apps not found on Splunkbase, such as apps that you created.

 - Review the results of the scan for each app.